5 Ways to Keep Your Air-Conditioning Running Strong

 Daily A/C is truly a superior choice for your air conditioning, heater, repair, service, Preventive maintenance, or change out.
 Contact us today for any residential or commercial HVAC service, repair or replacement you may have You will be glad you did!
 What makes HVAC efficient and effective

 Efficient air conditioning/heating only happens when the condenser, evaporator coil, furnace & line set ….
 Are all matched, properly sized for your home & installed correctly!
 PERIOD.

-Heating and air conditioning equipment is very tightly engineered.
+Heating and air conditioning equipment are very tightly engineered.
 Each piece will only operate efficiently at set parameters.
 To explain: Every inside coil (evaporator coil) is engineered for a specific airflow and BTU.
 This means the heater (furnace) must blow the airflow needed by the evaporator coil.
 No more and no less.
 But that also means the condenser must also deliver the amount of BTU’s the evaporator coils is designed for too.
 This also means the line set must match.
 Plus the ducting must be able to handle the air flows too.
-When it all matches the whole system works at it’s most efficient rate and it lasts longer.
+When it all matches the whole system works at its most efficient rate and it lasts longer.
 Everything everyone should know about HVAC systems is right here and it’s accurate.

 When airflow across the evaporator coil is too high?